Mexico finds radioactive load from stolen truck

 "Unlike cobalt-60, which remains a dangerous source of radiation for many years, Ir-192’s shorter half-life implies that perpetrators would have far less time to fashion it into a dispersion device," Hibbs added.

-(Reporting by Noe Torres and Gabriel Stargardter; Additional reporting Fredrik Dahl in Vienna; Editing by Nick Macfie, Ruth Pitchford, Lisa Shumaker and Pravin Char)
+(Reporting by Noe Torres and Gabriel Stargardter; additional reporting Fredrik Dahl in Vienna; Editing by Nick Macfie, Ruth Pitchford and Lisa Shumaker)